Advanced Sorting Technology

 Bad Block Management

 Bad Block Management is a mechanism used by the controller in flash memory to detect and handle bad blocks.
-It identifies and marks defective blocks, ensuring they are not used for data storage again.
-To maintain data reliability, the controller replaces bad blocks with reserved spare blocks, which helps prevent data corruption and improves the overall reliability and lifespan of the memory.
+It identifies and marks unusable blocks to ensure they are excluded from future data storage.

 pSLC